-In 2010-11, Notre Dame went on a magical run to the Frozen Four.
+In 2010-11 Notre Dame went on a magical run to the Frozen Four.
 The Irish were 25-14-5 overall while leading the CCHA until the final week of the season.
 They finished 18-7-3-2 in the conference and finished second to Michigan by two points.

-After dropping both games in the CCHA Tournament, the Irish got hot in the NCAA's, winning the Northeast Regional with wins over Merrimack (4-3 in overtime) and New Hampshire (2-1) to advance to the Frozen Four in St. Paul, Minn.
+After dropping both games in the CCHA Tournament, the Irish got hot in the NCAA Tournament, winning the Northeast Regional with victories over Merrimack (4-3 in overtime) and New Hampshire (2-1) to advance to the Frozen Four in St. Paul, Minn.

-For his efforts, the veteran coach was selected as the CCHA's coach of the year for the third time (`90-'91, `06-'07 and `10-'11) and was a finalist for the Spencer Penrose Award as the national coach of the year.
+In 2011, Jackson was selected as the CCHA coach of the year for the third time (`90-'91, `06-'07 and `10-'11) and was a finalist for the Spencer Penrose Award as the national coach of the year.

 The Frozen Four run in 2011 erased the memories of a disappointing 2009-10 season for Notre Dame as the Irish struggled, battling injuries and a scoring slump on the way to a 13-17-8 overall record and a 9-12-7-2 mark in the CCHA that put the Irish ninth in the conference.
 The 2008-09 campaign was a season to remember as Notre Dame won its second conference title and playoff title in three years.

-After seeing the streak stopped, Notre Dame would lose just one more time during the `08-'09 regular season.
+After seeing the streak stopped, Notre Dame lost just one more time during the `08-'09 regular season.
 The Irish ended the regular season and the CCHA tournament on a 10-game winning streak.

-The Irish advanced to Joe Louis Arena for the third consecutive year by beating Nebraska-Omaha in the second round of the playoffs.
-The Irish then knocked off Northern Michigan, 2-1, in the semifinals and rallied from a 2-0 deficit to beat Michigan for the CCHA title in a 5-2 victory.
+The Irish advanced to Joe Louis Arena for the third consecutive year by beating Nebraska Omaha in the second round of the playoffs.
+They then knocked off Northern Michigan, 2-1, in the semifinals and rallied from a 2-0 deficit to beat Michigan for the CCHA title in a 5-2 victory.
 Notre Dame went into the NCAA Tournament as the top seed in the Midwest Regional and was upset in the opening round by Bemidji State, 5-1.
 The 31 wins were the second most by a Notre Dame hockey team and the Irish had the lowest goals-against average in the nation (1.71) for the second time in three years.

-Advancing to the NCAA West Regional, the Irish knocked off New Hampshire, 7-3, in the first game of the weekend and then stopped Michigan State, 3-1, to win the region, becoming the first fourth-seeded team to advance to the Frozen Four.
+Advancing to the NCAA West Regional, the Irish knocked off New Hampshire, 7-3, in the first game of the weekend and then stopped Michigan State, 3-1, to win the region, becoming the first fourth-seeded team to advance to the NCAA Frozen Four.

 At the Frozen Four, Jackson's squad upset No. 1-ranked Michigan, 5-4, in overtime to move to the national championship game versus Boston College.
 The Eagles ended the magical ride with a 4-1 victory in Denver.

-After going 13-19-4 in his first season behind the bench in 2005-06, Jackson's `06-'07 team got the ball rolling towards Irish hockey success.
+After going 13-19-4 in his first season behind the bench in 2005-06, Jackson's 2006-07 team got the ball rolling towards Irish hockey success.

 During that season, Notre Dame set school records for overall wins (32) and CCHA victories (21) on the way to capturing the school's first-ever CCHA regular-season and tournament championships.

 For the first time in the program's history, the Irish were ranked No. 1 in the nation, holding that lofty perch for seven straight weeks.
-They made their second appearance in the NCAA tournament (first as a No. 1 seed) and won their first tournament game.
+They made their second appearance in the NCAA championship (first as a No. 1 seed) and won their first tournament game.

-For his successful season behind the Irish bench, Jackson was named the CCHA coach-of the year and the winner of the Spencer Penrose Award as the national coach of the year.
+For his successful season behind the Irish bench, Jackson was named the CCHA coach of the year and the winner of the Spencer Penrose Award as the national coach of the year.

 The 60-year-old bench boss took over the Notre Dame hockey program on May 6, 2005, as the fourth coach since the program's Division I inception in 1968.
-For Jackson, it was a return to his roots - coaching at the collegiate level - where he got his start behind the bench at Lake Superior State.
+For Jackson, it was a return to his roots - coaching at the collegiate level - as he got his start behind the bench at Lake Superior State.

-He inherited a team that struggled through a difficult 5-27-6 season in 2004-05 and had lost confidence in itself.
-The Roseville, Mich., native and his staff went right to work to change the team's attitude and perception.
+He inherited a team that struggled through a difficult 5-27-6 season in 2004-05.
+The Roseville, Michigan native and his staff went right to work to change the team's attitude and perception.
 They made giant strides on and off the ice in that first season directing the team's fortunes.

-In Jackson's first eight seasons, the Irish have played with poise and discipline, relying on team defense, strong goaltending and excellent special teams play.
+In Jackson's first 10 seasons, the Irish have played with poise and discipline, relying on team defense, strong goaltending and excellent special teams play.
 They also laid the foundation for future seasons with major success on the recruiting trail.

-In taking over the Irish coaching duties in `05, Jackson became the first Notre Dame head coach to have won an NCAA Division I championship with another program before being hired as an Irish head coach.
+In taking over the Irish coaching duties in 2005, Jackson became the first Notre Dame head coach to have won an NCAA Division I championship with another program before being hired as an Irish head coach.

 Jackson got his start in college hockey as an assistant coach at Lake Superior State in 1986 where he served four years under Frank Anzalone, helping guide the Lakers to one CCHA championship and the 1988 NCAA title.

 A year later, Lake Superior State ran off its second 30-plus win season under Jackson, going 30-9-4 on the year, while finishing second in the league with a 20-8-4 mark.
 The Lakers advanced through the NCAA Tournament to knock off Wisconsin (5-3) in Albany, N.Y., in the first of three trips to the Frozen Four.
 The Lakers were 32-8-5 during the 1992-93 season and finished third in the CCHA with a 20-5-5 record.
 They captured the league's tournament title by beating Miami, 3-0, in the finals at Joe Louis Arena.
-Lake Superior defeated Minnesota-Duluth in the West Regional to advance to the finals at Milwaukee, Wis.
-There, the Lakers defeated Boston University in the semifinals and then faced Maine, led by Paul Kariya and Jim Montgomery, in the finals.
-A third-period rally by the Black Bears gave them a 5-4 win.
+Lake Superior State defeated Minnesota-Duluth in the West Regional to advance to the finals in Milwaukee, Wisconsin.
+There the Lakers defeated Boston University in the semifinals before falling to Maine in the finals, 5-4.

 Several of Jackson's players advanced to play in the NHL.
-The list includes: Doug Weight, Brian Rolston, Keith Aldridge, Blaine Lacher, John Grahame, Bates Battaglia and Jim Dowd.
+The list includes Doug Weight, Brian Rolston, Keith Aldridge, Blaine Lacher, John Grahame, Bates Battaglia and Jim Dowd.

-He was inducted into the Lake Superior State University athletics hall of fame on July 23, 2009.
+Jackson was inducted into the Lake Superior State University athletics hall of fame on July 23, 2009.

-In his first season while putting the program in place, he served as the head coach for the United States Junior National Team that captured the silver medal at the 1997 World Junior Championships, at the time, the best finish ever for the U.S. team.
+In his first season putting the program in place, he served as the head coach for the United States Junior National Team that captured the silver medal at the 1997 World Junior Championships, at the time the best-ever finish for the U.S. team.

-The following year, Jackson served as an assistant coach for Team USA at the 1998 Winter Olympics in Nagano, Japan.
+The following year Jackson served as an assistant coach for Team USA at the 1998 Winter Olympics in Nagano, Japan.
 In his four years directing the national program, eight former Notre Dame players came from the developmental program.

 In 2000, Jackson left the U.S. program and took over as coach of the Ontario Hockey League's (OHL) Guelph Storm where he turned a losing franchise around, finishing in second place in his first season with a 34-23-9-2 record.
-In the 2001-02 season, the Storm went 37-23-7-1 and hosted the Memorial Cup, advancing to the tiebreaker game where they lost to Victoriaville.
+In the 2001-02 season the Storm went 37-23-7-1 and hosted the Memorial Cup, advancing to the tiebreaker game where they lost to Victoriaville.
 In two-and-a-half seasons in Guelph, Jackson had an 87-67-24-4 record.